Why Is Physical Activity Important for Diabetes Management?

 Activity can help promote weight loss by increasing energy levels and speeding up metabolism.
 Weight loss can help improve blood glucose control, insulin sensitivity, and cardiovascular health.

-For mental and emotional well-being:
+For Mental and emotional well-being:

 Exercise can help improve mental and emotional well-being by releasing endorphins, natural chemicals that create a sense of happiness and relaxation.
 It can also help reduce stress, anxiety, and depression, which can affect blood glucose levels and diabetes management.